AUTHOR VISITS AND OTHER FUN APPEARANCES AND EVENTS

 In my energetic, interactive presentation, I talk about my path to becoming an author and reveal the secrets of my writing process, from ideas and drafting to revisions and beyond.
-I share samples of my writing from when I was a kid, talk about the interests and inspirations that led to my writing the Anna, Banana series and The Teacher's Pet, and lead a Q&A, into which I pack lots of writing tips, techniques, and encouragements for the kids to apply to their own writing in the future.
+I share samples of my writing from when I was a kid, talk about what inspired me to write the Anna, Banana series and The Teacher's Pet, and share some of the bumps and road blocks I encountered along the way, as well as how I overcame them.
+Each session includes time for a Q&A, into which I pack lots of writing tips, techniques, and encouragements for the kids to apply to their own writing in the future.
 I also explore the question of what it means to be a good friend, as raised by the friendship issues and themes in the books.

-My Anna, Banana presentation is best for students in grades 1-5, and is suitable for both smaller and larger groups.
-My The Teacher's Pet presentation is best for students in pre-K through grade 2, and is suitable for both smaller and larger groups.
+My presentations are best for students in grades pre-K through 5, and are suitable for both smaller and larger groups.
 I can do up to four 45-minute presentations in a school day, and am happy to adjust both timing and content to suit the school’s schedule and the students’ needs.
 If you would like me to have lunch with a special group of students, or lead a writing and revision workshop for older students or adults, I can do those things too.